-If you are upgrading from Linux Database Server Manager Release 8.0/9.0 /10.0/11.0/12.0/13.0/14.0, follow the instructions in Upgrading from Linux Database Server Manager Release 8.0/9.0/10.0/11.0/12.0/13.0/14.0 on page 16.
+If you are upgrading from Linux Database Server Manager Release 8.0/9.0 /10.0/11.0/12.0/13.0/14.0/15.0/16.0/17.0/18.0/19.0/20.0, follow the instructions in Upgrading from Linux Database Server Manager Release 8.0/9.0/10.0/11.0/12.0/13.0/14.0/15.0/16.0/17.0/18.0/19.0/20.0 on page 16.
 If you are upgrading from Linux Database Server Manager Release 7.0, follow the instructions in Upgrading from Linux Database Server Manager Release 7.0 on page 18.

-To install the Linux Database Server Manager:
+♦ To install the Linux Database Server Manager:

-- 1 On the Linux server, become the root user. - Insert the QuickBooks Enterprise Solutions CD-ROM in the server's CD-ROM drive and navigate to /cd_mount_point/ LinuxDBServer (where cd_mount_point is the CD-ROM mount directory).
+- 1. On the Linux server, become the root user. - Insert the QuickBooks Enterprise Solutions CD-ROM in the server's CD-ROM drive and navigate to /cd\mount\point/ LinuxDBServer (where cd\mount\point is the CD-ROM mount directory).

 If your Linux server does not have a CD-ROM drive, copy the LinuxDBServer directory from the CD-ROM drive on an accessible computer to your Linux server.
-You can also download the software from the QuickBooks Enterprise Solutions website: www.qbes.com/linux.
+You can also download the software from the QuickBooks Enterprise Solutions website: https://quickbooks.intuit.com/learn-support.

-- 3 The Linux Database Server Manager RPM package is signed so that you can verify the integrity of the package with the GPG public key.
-The public key is included in the LinuxDBServer directory. - a In a terminal window, type the following command and press Enter to import the public key into the keyring (a database of trusted keys on your Linux server):
+- 3. The Linux Database Server Manager RPM package is signed so that you can verify the integrity of the package with the GPG public key.
+The public key is included in the LinuxDBServer directory. - a.
+In a terminal window, type the following command and press Enter to import the public key into the keyring (a database of trusted keys on your Linux server):

-where qbdm-pubkey. asc is the path and name of the public key file you downloaded.
+where qbdm-pubkey.asc is the path and name of the public key file you downloaded.
 For example, /home/server/Desktop/qbdbm-pubkeyv11.asc).

-b Type the following command and press Enter to verify the signature of the Linux Database Server Manager RPM with Intuit:
+b.
+Type the following command and press Enter to verify the signature of the Linux Database Server Manager RPM with Intuit:

-where packagename is the path and name of the Linux Database Server Manager RPM package, for example, /home/ qbdbm-25.0-6.i386.rpm.
+where packagename is the path and name of the Linux Database Server Manager RPM package, for example,

+'''

+/home/qbdbm-31.0-6.i386.rpm.

+'''

-If the package contains a valid signature from Intuit, the command returns gpg ok.
+If the package contains a valid signature from Intuit, the command returns $gpg \circ k$ .

-4 Install the Linux Database Server Manager RPM.
+4. Install the Linux Database Server Manager RPM.
 In a terminal window, type the following command and press Enter: